cdelledonne/verartis.com/content/english/about.md

     opportunity to start Ver Artis.
     </p>
     <p>
-    Navigating art and history can be time consuming.
+    Navigating art and history can be time-consuming.
 With our tours, we hope to bring you closer to the delightful artistic landscape in the Netherlands.
     Nevertheless, we know how boring a one-sided lecture can be.
 We try to keep our tours accurate but lightweight.
 Engagement and interactivity are our